adam-zlatniczki/dimensional_causality/README.md

 ## 3 - Installation

 The install process assumes that your Python/R environment was built on the same architecture as your processor.
 This means that if you have a 64 bit OS but use 32 bit Python or R, then the package won't work.
 In that case you manually have to modify the install scripts by adding the '-m32' flag to the g++ commands.
+Typical installation time depends on your machine, but in general, a few minutes should be sufficient.
+The installation process was tested with GNU g++ 7.2.0, PIP 18.0, Rtools 3.4.0.1964.

 ### 3.1 - C++
 #### 3.1.1 - Prerequisites